dtube/dtube/README.md

  - - `client/views` views, each has 2 files, html and js, a handlebar template and logic.

 That is it!
 All the rest of the logic is in the `/client/` folder.

+## Problems

+After each fix, you may need to re-run the install steps.

+Adding new NPM packages causes things to break?

+Fix: You may need NPM version `5.7.1` or higher.

+Meteor is complaining about babel spread and crashing?

+Fix: `meteor npm install @babel/runtime@latest`